redtexts/texts/mattick_1939_kautsky.md

 reign, was put into practice by Hitler.
-Thus, to mention just a few facts, not the social democracy but Hitler fulfilled the long desire of the socialists, the Anschluss of Austria; not social democracy but fascism established the wished -- for state control of industry and banking; not social democracy but Hitler declared the first of May a legal holiday.
+Thus, to mention just a few facts, not the social democracy but Hitler fulfilled the long desire of the socialists, the Anschluss of Austria; not social democracy but fascism established the wished-for state control of industry and banking; not social democracy but Hitler declared the first of May a legal holiday.
 A careful analysis of what the socialists actually wanted to do and never did, compared with actual policies since 1933, will